pformb/LightBnB/README.md

 # LightBnB Project

 LightBnB is a simple app that will revolutionize the travel industry.
-It will allow home owners to rent out their homes to people on vacation, creating an alternative to hotels and bed and breakfasts.
+It will allow home owners to rent out their homes to people on vacation, creating an alternative to hotels and bed and breakfasts (revolutionary, right?).

 ## Features